bildungsroman/ifandonlyif.io/README.md

     - set up user sidebar
 - Set up login sidebar and register modal

-At the end of the week, the entire project is set up, including installing Webpack, Django, and Vue and getting them to play nicely together in ~~a virtual env~~ Docker (yikes!).
+At the end of the week, the entire project is set up, including installing cookiecutter Django with Postgres and MailHog and getting them to play nicely together in ~~a virtual env~~ Docker (yikes!).
 A rough front-end including the landing page and user log-in screen is completed.
 ### Milestone 2
 _Due date: April 6th_
 - ~~Set up user registration ability~~
 - ~~Set up auto email to user after registration, with confirmation link~~
 - ~~Set up forgot password email/reset link~~
 - Set up welcome page for new user - add first IFFlist
+- Set up VueJS project
 - Set up profile sidebar and ability to add profile pic and bio
 - Set up add to-do capability
 - Set up ability to save, complete and archive to-do lists